-- Counterparty risk is the risk of loss to the group arising from a counterparty being unwilling or unable to meet its financial or contractual obligations when due.
-Counterparty risk is explained in further detail on page 18. - Concentration Risk is the risk of loss to the group resulting from an excessive concentration of exposure, to a single counterparty or counterparty segment, an industry, a country or geography.
-This concentration typically exists when a number of counterparties are engaged in similar activities and have similar characteristics that would cause their ability to meet contractual obligations to be similarly affected by changes in economic or other conditions - Country risk is the uncertainty that obligors (including the relevant sovereign, and ICBCS branches and subsidiaries in a country) may not be able to fulfil their obligations to the group outside the host country because of political or economic conditions in the host country.
-This includes group equity investments and physical inventories owned by the group in a host country.
-It will also incorporate risk where an obligor may be able to properly fulfil an obligation but chooses not to. - Equity Risk is the risk of loss arising from a decline in the value of any equity instrument held, whether caused by deterioration in the performance, net asset, or enterprise value of the issuing entity, or by a decline in the market price of the instrument itself. - Credit Insurance Risk is the risk of non-payment or partial non-payment by a provider of credit insurance due to incorrect insurance documentation or an insurer otherwise declining to make a payment under the terms of an insurance policy.
+- Counterparty risk is the risk of loss to the Group arising from a counterparty being unwilling or unable to meet its financial or contractual obligations when due. - Concentration risk is the risk of loss to the Group resulting from an excessive concentration of exposure, to a single counterparty or counterparty segment, an industry, a country or geography.
+This concentration typically exists when a number of counterparties are engaged in similar activities and have similar characteristics that would cause their ability to meet contractual obligations to be similarly affected by changes in economic or other conditions. - Country risk is the uncertainty that obligors (including the relevant sovereign, and ICBCS branches and subsidiaries in a country) may not be able to fulfil their obligations to the Group outside the host country because of political or economic conditions in the host country.
+This includes Group equity investments and physical inventories owned by the Group in a host country.
+It will also incorporate risk where an obligor may be able to properly fulfil an obligation but chooses not to. - Equity risk is the risk of loss arising from a decline in the value of any equity instrument held, whether caused by deterioration in the performance, net asset, or enterprise value of the issuing entity, or by a decline in the market price of the instrument itself.
+Equity risk includes subsidiary equity risk (the risk inherent in equity held in any group subsidiary) and associate equity risk (the risk inherent in equity held within any group associate or joint venture). - Credit Insurance risk is the risk of non-payment or partial non-payment by a provider of credit insurance due to incorrect insurance documentation or an insurer otherwise declining to make a payment under the terms of an insurance policy.
 This risk is distinct from the risk of the insurer being unable to pay, which is captured under Credit Risk.

 The credit assessment process, leading to the establishment of credit risk appetite results in the setting of credit limits.
 This is achieved through an internal counterparty rating process (with quantitative and qualitative inputs) in conjunction with a credit assessment.
-The governance for approval of the credit limits is determined by the group's Credit Delegated Authority framework, which determines, based on counterparty rating and limit amount, whether the limits are approved at credit committee or under personal delegated authority (which is done on a 'four-eyes' basis by at least two credit managers).
+The governance for approval of the credit limits is determined by the Group's Credit Delegated Authority framework, which determines, based on counterparty rating and limit amount, whether the limits are approved at credit committee or under personal delegated authority (which is done on a 'four-eyes' basis by at least two credit managers).